Hoomee90/band-website/README.md

 ## Description

 This browser page is a basic mockup of an decently surreal band website.
-Users can navigate between the main page and further pages such as accommodations and contact information.

-They can also be slightly perturbed by my *interesting* sense of humor.
+Users can look at all the hard work I put into that sidebar.
+They can also try to guess what the names are a reference to.

 ## Setup/Installation Requirements